open/close all folders

 - In The Godfather: The Game, your accuracy goes down if you move while firing, as shown by the circle around your crosshairs expanding, and you can't run in Free Aim mode.
 You still can run with your gun out if you don't use Free Aim, though.

 - Enforced in L.A.
-Noire-the "run" button is actually the same button you use to shoot when you have a weapon equipped.
+Noire and Watch_Dogs - the "run" button is actually the same button you use to shoot when you have a weapon equipped, and you can't fire your weapon without aiming, and doing so drops you to walking speed.